zihzhan/microsoft-graph-docs/api-reference/beta/api/teams-user-teamsappinstallation-upgrade.md

 ---
-title: "Upgrade an app for user"
+title: "Upgrade an app installed for user"
 description: "Upgrades an app installation in the personal scope of a user"
 author: "anandjo"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 ---

-# Upgrade an app for user
+# Upgrade an app already installed for user

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]